projectacrn/acrn-hypervisor/tools/acrntrace/README.rst

 Options:

 -h                      print this message
--i period		specify polling interval in milliseconds [1-999] -t			max time to capture trace data (in second)
--c			clear the buffered old data
+-i period               specify polling interval in milliseconds [1-999] -t max_time             max time to capture trace data (in second) -c                      clear the buffered old data
--r			minimal amount (in MB) of free space kept on the disk
+-r free_space           amount of free space (in MB) remaining on the disk
                         before acrntrace stops

 The ``acrntrace_format.py`` is a offline tool for parsing trace data (as output by acrntrace) to human-readable formats based on given format.